cloudfoundry/app-autoscaler/README.md

 ### Deploy `CF-AutoScaler` service

-You can push the .war package of each `CF-AutoScaler` component to CloudFoundry to get `CF-AutoScaler` service deployed.
+You can push the .war package of each `CF-AutoScaler` component to Cloud Foundry to get `CF-AutoScaler` service deployed.
 Please note you need to use the URLs you configured in `servicebroker/profiles/{profile}.properties` as the routes of CF-AutoScaler server and API server.

 ```shell
 serverURIList=AutoScaling.bosh-lite.com